 We do not recommend you drink untreated water from the taps.
 In this trek, water is supplied to fill up your individual bottles.
 This will be boiled, filtered or provided in large jerry cans or 5 liters bottles.
 Additionally, you suggest you take purification tablets or a filter bottle (such as a Water-To-Go bottle) to treat your water when in towns or where water is not supplied.
 We do not encourage the purchasing of single-use plastic bottles.

-What kind of Communication available during the Dhaulagiri Base Camp Trek?
+What kind of communication is available during the Dhaulagiri circuit trekking?

-Dhaulagiri Base Camp Trek is an extremely demanding trip that leads you to the remote and isolated region of western Nepal, cell phone doesn’t work most of the days so that we will bring a satellite phone for logistical, safety and personal use.
-Personal calls charged at USD 5 per minute and USD 3 to send and receive SMS text.
+Dhaulagiri Base Camp Trek is an extremely demanding trip that leads you to the remote and isolated region of western Nepal, cell phone doesn’t work most of the days so we will bring a satellite phone for logistical, safety, and personal use.
+Personal calls are charged at USD 5 per minute and USD 3 to send and receive SMS texts.

-Do I require travel insurance for the Dhaulagiri Base Camp Trek?
+Do I require travel insurance for the Dhaulagiri Round trek?

-What type of Equipment do I need to pack for the Dhaulagiri Base Camp Trek?
+What type of equipment do I need to pack for the Dhaulagiri Base Camp Vacation?

 Trek to Dhaulagiri Base Camp is an extremely amazing and adventure trip.
 We trek up to 5400m walking through villages, green hills, high passes, and white snow paths so that you need to have the right equipment with you.
 The weight limit for your luggage is 20 kg max.
 Remember that your main luggage will be carried by our porter but you are required to carry a day-pack (with your valuables or anything important) on your own.
 We also suggest that you pack only what is necessary.